jclin22009/send-texts-for-me/README.md

 ### priority

 - [ ] build personal message dataset and fine tune
-	* Which messages do we want to use for fine tuning?
-Include synthetic data?
-		- Filter by time
-	* Data for fine-tuning should be in the format "Me: XX \n You: XX"
 	* Include context in fine-tuning data

 ### medium